gcamargot/cert-manager/README.md

 ```

 **Description**
 Fetches certificates from a target and lets the user choose (interactively or via `--cert`) which one to apply to the system WebGUI.
-Requires WebGUI credentials (`-u/-p` flags or prompts) because the operation se realiza mediante la interfaz tradicional `diag_backup.php`.
+Requires WebGUI credentials (`-u/-p` flags or prompts) because the operation manipula la configuración a través de `diag_backup.php`.

-**Expected flow**
+**Current flow**
-- Fetch `/api/trust/certificates`.
-- Present selectable list to the user.
-- Send the API call to set the WebGUI certificate.
+- Authenticate against the OPNsense WebGUI (session API + legacy login fallback).
+- Download the current `config.xml` (POST + GET fallback), update `<ssl-certref>` and re-upload it with CSRF protection.
+- After restoration, wait for the appliance to come back online by pinging (up to 5 min) and verify the applied certificate by re-downloading the configuration.
+- Verbose mode (`-v`) surfaces detailed progress and diagnostics.
+- WebGUI credentials se obtienen automáticamente del entorno (`<target>_user` / `<target>_pw`) o de las flags `--username/--password`.
+Use `--login` (`-l`) para forzar el ingreso interactivo.

 **TO DO**
-- Implement interactive selection (Cobra prompt or TUI).
-- Define per-target endpoint (OPNSense: likely `/api/system/webgui`).
-- Improve success/failure messaging.
+- Implement the pending `--gui` simulation mode.
+- Improve detection of WebGUI availability beyond ICMP (e.g., HTTPS health checks).
+- Support additional target types beyond OPNsense.

 ## Enhancements